How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

-Today, whenever visitors walk into the lobby for the first time, countless look up the multiple levels of stairs until their eyes eventually make their way to the very top: the Crow’s Nest.
+That said, whenever visitors walk into the lobby of the Old Faithful Inn for the first time today, countless look up and marvel at the historic structure built with 10,000 Lodgepole Pines, following the multiple levels of stairs until their eyes eventually reach the very top—the Crow’s Nest!

 For me, this first time was when I was 13 years old, and just like anyone, I tried to climb the stairs to the Crow’s Nest until I eventually ran into the famous gate and sign in front of the stairs on the third floor.